 Her favorite class in school was always art class, and that love grew with her.
 “I found myself looking to develop my drawing either by research or by following different techniques.
 My higher education helped enrich and better my abilities,” she explains.

-Artist Nada Elian’s work does not only include illustrations, but also collages; this diversity caught our attention.
+Nada’s work does not only include illustrations but also collages; this diversity caught our attention.

 “I like dabbling in all forms of art, and discovering new ways to express myself,” Nada continues,